There’s just something special about Charleston, SC that makes it irresistibly romantic.

 Much more tempting that way, isn’t it?

-Zero George Cooking Class sizes are never more than 8 people, for an intimate evening of fine wine and dining.
+Zero George Cooking Class sizes are never more than 8 people, for an intimate lunch of fine wine and dining.

-It’s not cheap ($195 per person, not including tax and tip), but it is consistently considered one of the top romantic things to do in Charleston.
+It’s not cheap ($195 per person, not including tax and tip), but it is consistently considered one of the top romantic things for couples to do in Charleston.

 Fine by us, so long as we don’t have to cook!